-The MASSIE Conversation Partner application for summer 2022 is now open!
+The MASSIE Conversation Partner application for summer 2023 is now open!
 The application is below.
-Application deadline is April 29th, 2022 at 11:59pm.
+Application deadline is May 7.
+2023.

 There was no expectation for conversation partners to know or teach the formal elements of English grammar.
 Conversation was meant to be casual and the time spent together was intended to be fun.
 This was an opportunity for friendship, conversation and cross-cultural exchange.

 Don't miss out on this super fun opportunity to be a conversation partner to a Japanese university student and make new friends around the world!

 Follow us on Instagram @mta.intl

 Partner Family (summer 2023 application now open!)

 APPLY HERE (apply by May 15 2023)